instacart/formula/docs/Integration.md

      }
 }
 ```
+This is already in place for you if you use `FormulaAppCompatActivity`.

 ## Activity state management
 One of the goals of Formula is to make doing the right thing easy.
 As part of that we wanted to provide an easy